A modified quasi-classical analysis to capture the effects of strong interaction in open QED lattices: Results

 In the second and third columns of Fig.~\ref{fig:Fig1}, we present the results for two directly coupled qubits at different inter qubit coupling strengths~$(J_x)$.
 In the second column, which has low inter qubit coupling strength ($2J_x=\Gamma_L=\Gamma_R$), we observe a single peak in the low intensity transmission profile, which is, in-fact due to the overlapping of the two peaks appearing at resonance for the two qubits in the system, Fig.~\ref{fig:Fig1}(b).
 In the last column, we increase $J_x$ ($J_x=\Gamma_L=\Gamma_R$), which shifts the resonance peaks away from each other and we observe the two peaks separately, Fig.~\ref{fig:Fig1}(c).
-Again, both QCA and modified QCA analyses are able to capture all the details of THLE analysis at low intensity with perfection when the system shows coherent transport.
-Similar to the single qubit case, a higher intensity causes the photon blockade phenomenon resulting in loss of coherence and decreased photon transport in the medium, Fig.~\ref{fig:Fig1}(e,f,h,i).
-In contrast to the single qubit case, photon blockade at high $I_{\rm in}$ causes the transmission profile features in the THLE analysis for the two qubit medium to change, Fig.~\ref{fig:Fig1}(i), as the two peaks appearing at low intensities have now disappeared.
-We observe that THLE shows strong disagreements with QCA, while a reasonable agreement with modified QCA at high intensities.
+Again, for both QCA and modified QCA at low intensity two peaks appear but at high intensity they disappear.

 We want to stress that $U_{\rm eff}$ is calculated by considering only single qubit and no additional fitting has been done, and still the modified QCA has captured the transmission reduction due to photon blockade fairly accurately.
 However, there is larger disagreement between these two analyses as $J_x$ is increased.
 Even with a few limitations, the modified QCA is able to capture the photon blockade effects predicted by the THLE analysis reasonably well for a large set of parameters.
 Transmission from the three analyses as function of $I_{\rm in}$ for two qubit model at different $J_x$ is shown in Fig.~\ref{fig:Fig1}(k,l), where the transmission decreases with increasing $I_{\rm in}$.
 We see a slightly larger disagreement between THLE and modified QCA transmission at higher $J_x$.
 The overall variation in transmission profile of the QCA, THLE and modified QCA with intensity can be seen by comparing the last three rows of Fig.~\ref{fig:Fig1}, which shows the shift in the QCA transmission similar to the single qubit and the effectiveness of the modified QCA in matching the THLE transmission results.